jmartinhas/llemonstack/services/_ragflow/README.md

 ## TODO

-- [ ] Create ElasticSearch service
-- [ ] Finish configuring docker-compose.yaml, .env. and conf files
 - [ ] Build ragflow from scratch to support macos
   - See https://ragflow.io/docs/dev/build_docker_image
+  - [ ] Change xgboost version in pyproject.toml to 1.6.0
+  - [ ] Download deps: `uv run download_deps.py`
-- [ ] Create custom service.ts
+  - [ ] Build Dockerfile.deps: `docker build -f Dockerfile.deps -t infiniflow/ragflow_deps .`
-  - [ ] Override loadEnv: set MACOS=1 if running on mac
+  - [ ] Build main Dockerfile

+`download_deps.py` downloads tiktoken, huggingface models, etc.
+Probably better to replace with a script inside of service.ts that parses the URLs from the download_deps.py file and then downloads to a self contained dir instead of root of ragflow repo?
+Repo pull will fail since untracked files are present after the download.